geoJackSheehan/CS107_jos4435/README.md

 ## Content

+* Homework
-* Homework - This is where my homework submission directory for each homework assignment is.
+	- This is where all my work for homework exercises will be, as well as my submission folder.
+* Lab
-* Lab - This is where all my work for the pair programming exercises is done.
+	- This is where all my pair programming work wil be.